leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 - Get all its li elements with class `list__item`
 - Get the a tag of the li
 - Get the value of the a's `href` attribute
-- At last extract the `id` query param from the url

 ```
 <ul id='searchResultArea'>